Fresheyeball/Shpadoinkle/core/README.md

 These variables in `Html m a` are strickly about event listeners, so any view that doesn't have event listeners should be parametic in both `m` and `a`.

-Let's look at a toggle as an example.
+Let's look at a toggle as an example:

 ```haskell
 toggle :: Applicative m => Bool -> Html m Bool